Complaints Handling Procedure

 You can contact the Financial Ombudsman Service (FOS), in one of the following ways:

-This is a free and impartial service, and you are entitled to contact the FOS at any stage of your complaint, although they will only investigate the complaint one you have received a final response or 8 weeks have passed since you initially made the complaint.
+This is a free and impartial service, and you are entitled to contact the FOS at any stage of your complaint, although they will only investigate the complaint one you have received a final response, or 8 weeks have passed since you initially made the complaint.
 Not all complainants may refer complaints to the FOS, but for our part we will treat all complainants equally and fairly.
 The Financial Ombudsman Service (FOS) may not be able to consider a complaint if you (at the time of the complaint referral):

-(ii)has a balance sheet total of more than £5million (or its equivalent in any other currency)
+- are a charity with an annual income of more than £6.5 million (or its equivalent in any other currency);

-• are a trustee of a trust that has net asset value of more than £5 million.
+- are a trust that has a net asset value of more than £5 million (or its equivalent in any other currency)

 For Canadian Clients